crdroidandroid/crdroid.net/blog/articles/2024-12-16-crDroid-11-released.md

 -   **Sidebar**: Quickly access your favorite apps with a customizable sidebar.
 -   **Improved Smartspace Controls**: Better integration and customization for your home screen widgets.
 -   **Weather Widget Updates**: A revamped design with accurate and detailed weather data.
+-   **All our crDroid 10 features**: Normally we would not leave our crDroid 10 features behind.
 -   **Many more**

 ---